mattdean1/contentful-text-search/README.md

 ### Reindex Content

 Clear the indices and reindex all the content from Contentful.
-You could use this to update the indices if they are out of date, assuming the content model hasn't changed.
+You can use this to update the indices if they are out of date, assuming the content model hasn't changed.

 ```javascript
 search.indexer.reindexContent() // returns a promise